The ads above are Google-sponsored.

 Below is a scan of all 4 pages of an old EML brochure that includes photos of the single front hinge GT2, Midi, Tour, Mini, GT3E, & Speedline.
 The rear page of this brochure has specifications for all those, and the GTE & GT3.

 Who is EML?........what about EZS?

-EML is E.ML (Even though the sales brochure says E.M.L.).
+EML is E.ML, even though their sales brochure says E.M.L..
 Note the period after the E in E.ML.
 The letters EML stand for Eigen MakeLij, which means "own making" or "home-made" ....and actually refers to their off road sidecars.

 E.ML was founded by Hennie Winkelhuis...references to him, mostly in Dutch, can be found by a Google search on the Internet...he was heavily involved in racing, W-Tec, quads, Paris Dakar, etc. He was born in 1948 & died in May 2007.

 Near as I can tell, their original address was 20 Magnolia Street.

 They moved to Handlelsweg2; NL-7161 BV Neede (pronounced NAYDA); The Netherlands.

 +31-0-545-292-154; fax +31-0-545-292-205.

 EML is not always very responsive with E-mails, but you can try info@EMLSIDECAR.com www.emlsidecar.com